Simple Indian Recipes...

 Method

-1. Mix together the gram flour, ginger paste, green chilly paste, turmeric powder, asafoetida and required salt.
+1. Mix together the gram flour, ginger paste, green chili paste, turmeric powder, asafoetida and required salt.

 2. Add the yogurt and water gradually while stirring continuously to make a smooth paste.

-3. Transfer this to a pan and cook the mixture for about 10 minutes stirring continuously.
+3. Transfer this to a pan and cook the mixture on medium low flame for about 10 minutes stirring continuously.
+(Note: There will be lot of splattering during the cooking process.)

 4. After the besan mixture is completely cooked and it becomes like a smooth paste, switch off the flame.